Frieda Fromm-Reichmann: The "Unredeemed"

 Fromm-Reichmann also treated Karl Hermann Brunck.
 His wife was told, "No one really knows (why he was suffering from this mental illness)...
-All we can say for sure about his sort of illness is that it has its roots in the failure of the parents - commonly the mother figure - to provide emotional security in infancy.
+All we can say for sure about his sort of illness is that it has its roots in the failure of the parents—commonly the mother figure—to provide emotional security in infancy.
 This causes a weak ego organization, inability to give and receive love on an adult level."
 Brunck made several attempts to kill himself.
 His wife, Hope Hale Davis, blamed Frieda for his suicide, stating, "the most elementary routine precautions had been neglected, and Hermann had used a belt to hang himself."

-Dr. D alternated between patient and staff for over a decade at Chestnut Lodge, eventually referred out because of the dual role conflicts.
+Bullard alternated between patient and staff for over a decade at Chestnut Lodge, eventually referred out because of the dual role conflicts.
 He threatened to sue Frieda and other staff due to lack of progress, but eventually was admitted to a state hospital.
-Miss N. was treated from 1945-1955 and was recorded more than 60 times (one of the few recordings ever made of psychotherapy with a chronic schizophrenia patient).
-Mr. R was frequently hostile and aggressive toward her, but a “pure case” (i.e., no history of shock therapy or other somatic treatments) which presented many treatment and research possibilities.
+Miss N. was treated from 1945 to 1955 and was recorded more than 60 times (one of the few recordings ever made of psychotherapy with a chronic schizophrenia patient).
+Mr. R was frequently hostile and aggressive toward her, but a "pure case" (i.e., no history of shock therapy or other somatic treatments) which presented many treatment and research possibilities.

 Despite these "failures", Frieda maintained respect for the patient, rolled with resistance, and remained focused on treatment goals.
 She argued that even efforts to act out (e.g., masturbating during session and spitting on her) were efforts to form a deeper connection with the therapist and external world.
 She told students that a failed treatment might yield insights that could help the next case.